Joel-Nickson/tele-go-m/README.md

 ```
 https://api.telegram.org/bot<your_bot_token>/setWebhook?url=<your_https_url_ngrok_provides>
 ```
-| this is essentially connecting your bot with the telegram server
+| this is essentially connecting your bot with the telegram server through tele-go-m code

-__Congratss__ Your bot is not ready to chat with you.
-Just type telegom or any letter in it and the bot replies with hello.
+__Congratss__ Your bot is now ready to chat with you.
+Type '/' commands to start chatting.

 - To remove the webhook url just type